ryantd42/NY-Legislative-Git/2023/A1057C-2023/bill.md

   8-a.
-Every social referral service provider must establish and admin- ister a fair and reasonable policy for the situation in which a purchas- er moves to permanently reside at a location outside the service area of such provider.
+Every social referral service provider must establish and admin- ister a fair and reasonable policy for the situation in which a purchas- er moves to permanently reside at a location outside the service area of
+ A. 1057--C  5

+ such provider.
 This policy must be set  forth  in  every  contract  for social referral service.
-THIS SUBDIVISION SHALL NOT APPLY TO ONLINE
- A. 1057--B  5

- DATING SERVICES THAT ARE GENERALLY AVAILABLE TO USERS ON A  NATIONAL  OR GLOBAL BASIS.
   9. (a) Whenever there shall be a violation of this section an applica- tion  may  be  made by the attorney general in the name of the people of the state of New York to a court or justice  having  jurisdiction  by  a